 The degree programme is divided into examination areas.
-The Masters Programme curriculum consists of the examination areas 1 - 6 and 10 elective modules.
+The Masters Programme curriculum consists of the examination areas 1-12 and 4 elective modules.
 In the Masters programme, comprehensive examinations are executed at the completion of each examination area.
 These examinations test students on the subjects covered in the respective course modules.
 A comprehensive examination consists of a set of examinations on the course content of the individual modules; this can also be taken in the form of a team or group examination.
-Students have to collect 120 credit points (CP) in total, 24 credit points can be awarded for the master thesis.
+Students have to collect 120 credit points (CP) in total, 25 credit points can be awarded for the master thesis.
+To participate each candidate has to pass an entrance examination.